Mets–Yankees rivalry: 2001–2008: The rivalry continues in the 21st century

-2009 to present: New stadiums
+2009–2019: New stadiums

 The 2009 season was the first year that both teams played in their new stadiums, Mets at Citi Field and the Yankees at the new Yankee Stadium.
 The Yankees took it one step further and opened their new stadium with their 27th World Series championship against the Philadelphia Phillies, the defending champions, becoming the first team to inaugurate two stadiums with World Series wins.
+However, this is the most recent World Series championship by a team from New York City.

 On June 12, 2009, both teams played each other for the first time at the new Yankee Stadium.
-The game had several lead changes, including Mariano Rivera giving up the go ahead run to the Mets in the 8th.
+The game had several lead changes, including Mariano Rivera giving up the go-ahead run to the Mets in the 8th.
 In the bottom of the 9th, after Derek Jeter stole 2nd base and Mark Teixeira was intentionally walked, the Mets new closer Francisco Rodríguez (K-Rod) paired off against Alex Rodriguez (A-Rod).
-In what seemed a routine pop with two outs, Mets 2nd baseman and three time gold glove award winner Luis Castillo dropped the ball.
-Teixeira wound up scoring the winning run all the way from first on the error to give the Yankees the 9–8 victory.
+In what seemed to be a routine pop with two outs, Mets 2nd baseman and three time Gold Glove-award winner Luis Castillo dropped the ball.
+Teixeira wound up scoring the winning run all the way from first on the error, giving the Yankees a 9–8 victory.
 It would prove to be the Yankees' 7th walk off game that season and the first statistical blown save for K-Rod as a Met.

-After the game, injured Yankees pitcher Brian Bruney criticized K-Rod and his animated behavior on the mound to reporters. "[It] couldn't have happened to a better guy on the mound, either", said Bruney.
+After the game, injured Yankees pitcher Brian Bruney criticized K-Rod and his animated behavior on the mound to reporters: "[It] couldn't have happened to a better guy on the mound, either", said Bruney.
 "He's got a tired act. ...
 He gets what he deserves, man.
 I just don't like watching the guy pitch.
 I think it's embarrassing."
 Rodriguez responded, "Instead of sending a message in the paper, next time when he sees me at Citi Field, come up to me and say it.
 Don't be sending a message to the media.
 I don't even know who that guy is, somewhere in Double-A and not even pitching one full season."
-Two days later, Francisco Rodriguez confronted Bruney during batting practice and are separated by teammates.
-The Yankees shutout the Mets 15–0 in the biggest blowout in the history of the series, tagging Mets ace Johan Santana for nine runs in 3 1/3 innings, the most Santana has ever allowed in his career.
+Two days later, Francisco Rodriguez confronted Bruney during batting practice and the two were separated by teammates.
+The Yankees shut out the Mets 15–0 in the biggest blowout in the history of the series, tagging Mets ace Johan Santana for nine runs in 3 1/3 innings, the most Santana has ever allowed in his career.